kubeflow/pipelines/samples/README.md

 * For `*.py` sample, its main invokes `kfp.compiler.Compiler().compile()` to compile the pipeline function into pipeline yaml spec.
 * For `*.ipynb` sample, parameters (e.g., experiment name and project name) should be defined in a dedicated cell and tagged as parameter.
 Detailed guideline is [here](https://github.com/nteract/papermill).
+Also, custom environment setup should be done within the notebook itself by `!pip install`
 * If pipeline running requires additional pipeline parameters, they can be specified in a config yaml file placed under `test/sample-test/configs`.
 See `test/sample-test/configs/tfx_cab_classification.config.yaml` as an example.
 The config yaml file will be validated